EbookFoundation/free-programming-books/free-programming-books.md

 ### Python

+* [20 Python Libraries You Aren't Using (But Should)](http://www.oreilly.com/programming/free/20-python-libraries-you-arent-using-but-should.csp) *(Just fill the fields with any values)*
 * [A Beginner's Python Tutorial](https://en.wikibooks.org/wiki/A_Beginner%27s_Python_Tutorial)
 * [A Byte of Python](https://python.swaroopch.com) (3.x) (HTML, PDF, EPUB, Mobi)
 * [A Guide to Python's Magic Methods](https://github.com/RafeKettler/magicmethods) - Rafe Kettler